UofM-CS3350-Grp1/Project/README.txt

 Future releases will also be able to build and store client contracts, and analyze the performance of clients over a given date range.

-Since this is already on the front page if you have moment to update this with with a  brief summary of what you intend to be working on in the short term it would be greatly appreciated.

 Directory:
 		/src
 			-/business 		-> Business Logic/Controllers.